 Even though now that you are a professionally qualified plumber, you are still only allowed to do limited work.
 To become a fully licensed plumber, you must take up a Certificate IV through TAFE, which requires an additional year.
-After successfully concluding the Certificate IV, you are now officially a fully licensed plumber.
-You can legally open a plumbing business if you wish to, or continue to do individual plumbing jobs, Sunshine Coast or anywhere else with in Queensland.
+After successfully concluding Certificate IV, you are now officially a fully licensed plumber.
+You can legally open a plumbing business if you wish to.
+You can also continue to do individual plumbing jobs, in Sunshine Coast or anywhere else within Queensland.

 Keep in mind that even though you are now a working professional, there will be restrictions on what jobs you are legally allowed to perform.
 For example, you cannot perform gas plumbing work unless you have finished your gas plumbing course and received a gas license.
-You’ll then be required to work on several gas jobs with a gas fitter or a licensed plumber who has his own legitimate gas license with no restrictions.
-When you have the required qualification and experience, you may get fully signed off by the Queensland petroleum and gas inspectorate.
+You’ll then be required to work on several gas jobs with a gas fitter.
+A licensed plumber who has his own legitimate gas license with no restrictions.
+When you have the required qualification and experience, you may get fully signed off by the Queensland Petroleum and Gas inspectorate.

 Additional courses (like Backflow Prevention Course, Thermostatic Mixing Valves Course, Solar & Heat Pump Course, to name a few) through TAFE can only be undertaken once you have achieved your full plumbing license.
 Once you have these additional endorsements added to your license, you then can legally install, test or service these devices or fixtures.
 You will need to renew some of these licenses every couple of years, for which you’ll be required to pay a fee.

-When you start your plumbing apprenticeship Sunshine Coast or elsewhere, you will be required to buy a few plumbing tools.
+When you start your plumbing apprenticeship in Sunshine Coast or elsewhere, you will be required to buy a few plumbing tools.
 By the time you finish your plumbing course and plumbing apprenticeship, you will have bought most of the tools you’ll be using professionally.
 Plumbing tools can be expensive, as they wear out and need maintenance.
-While you’ll be having most of your own instruments, the company that employs you is required to provide you with some specialised plumbing tools and plumbing equipment.
+While you’ll be having most of your own instruments.
+The company that employs you is required to provide you with some specialised plumbing tools and plumbing equipment.

-Your company may provide you with a plumbing t-shirt, but you will be required to buy your own shorts, pants, trade shoes, and safety gear, though this all depends on particular company agreements and policies.
+Your company may provide you with a plumbing t-shirt, but you will be required to buy your own shorts, pants, and trade shoes.
+As well as the safety gear, though this all depends on particular company agreements and policies.

 Some plumbing companies are focused on plumbing construction, while others focus on plumbing maintenance.
-The company that you do your plumbing apprenticeship from will determine the area you will have more experience, so you can actually be a niche construction plumber who has never done any maintenance plumbing jobs or a maintenance plumber who has never done any construction plumbing jobs.
+The company that you do your plumbing apprenticeship from will determine the area you will have more experience.
+You can actually be a niche construction plumber who has never done any maintenance plumbing jobs.